Mary & the Birth of Jesus Clarified

-Understanding the Mary’s status as a Nazarite and her marriage to a man from a Jewish sect hostile to the Samaritan sect explains the Quran’s narrative depicting Mary introducing her son to her town folk when he was an infant.
+Understanding Mary’s status as a Nazarite and her marriage to a man from a Jewish sect hostile to the Samaritan sect explains the Quran’s narrative depicting Mary introducing her son to her town folk when he was an infant.
 The town folk’s accusations to this Nazarite mother were interrupted when the infant Jesus spoke to them and defended her.
 The majority of the town folk accepted the miracle and the message.
 However, according to the Quran 4:156, there were those who refused to acknowledge the miracle and circulated calumnious rumors about Mary: “And because of their disbelief and of their speaking against Mary a tremendous calumny.”
 This ‘tremendous calumny’ continued in subsequent Jewish literature.

 The Jewish accusation that Mary was unchaste and produced an illegitimate son was a popular Jewish belief even in medieval times.
 The medieval book, Toledot Jeshu (Book of the Life of Jesus), is a Hebrew book that belittles Jesus by ascribing to him illegitimate birth, magic, witchcraft, and a shameful death.
 The main point of the Toledot is that Jesus is a deceiver and a heretic who was crucified by the Jews after which his disciples stole his body and deceived others by proclaiming his resurrection.
 All the Toledot Jeshu editions declared Jesus Christ to be a bastard.
 His mother, Mary, is portrayed in the Toledot as a woman who conceived Jesus as a result of rape by a Roman soldier, Joseph Pandera.